muellercodes/better-import-users-from-csv-with-meta/import-users-from-csv-with-meta-and-role/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to import users using CSV files to WP database automatically including custom user meta and role
+A plugin to import users using CSV files to WP database automatically including custom user meta and role.

 ******This plugin builds upon the original plugin from Codection called 'Import users from CSV with meta'